-- 2.2 Other Interests.
-Executive agrees, during the period of Executive's - employment by Company, to devote Executive's primary business time, energy, and best efforts to the business and affairs of Company and its Affiliates and not to engage, directly or indirectly, in any other business or businesses, whether or not similar to that of Company, except with the consent of the Board of Directors.
-The foregoing notwithstanding, the parties recognize and agree that Executive may, without consent of the Board of Directors, engage in charitable, civic, and other business activities that do not conflict with the business and affairs of Company and in passive personal investments, so long as such activities do not in any way interfere with Executive's performance of Executive's duties hereunder. - 2.3 Duty of Loyalty.
-Executive acknowledges and agrees that Executive owes a fiduciary duty of loyalty, fidelity, and allegiance to act at all times in the best interests of Company.
+2.1 Duties and Services.
+Executive agrees to serve in the position employment by Company, to devote Executive's primary business time, energy, and best efforts to the business and affairs of Company and its Affiliates and not to engage, directly or indirectly, in any other business or businesses, whether or not similar to that of Company, except with the consent of the Board of Directors.
+The foregoing notwithstanding, the parties recognize and agree that Executive may, without consent of the Board of Directors, engage in charitable, civic, and other business activities that do not conflict with the business and affairs of Company and in passive personal investments, so long as such activities do not in any way interfere with Executive's performance of Executive's duties hereunder.

+2.2 Other Interests.
+Executive agrees, during the period of Executive's $\,$

+- 2.3 Duty of Loyalty.
+Executive acknowledges and agrees that Executive owes - a fiduciary duty of loyalty, fidelity, and allegiance to act at all times in the best interests of Company.
 In keeping with these duties, Executive shall make full disclosure to Company of all business opportunities pertaining to Company's business and shall not appropriate for Executive's own benefit business opportunities concerning the subject matter of the fiduciary relationship. - 2.4 Base Salary.
 Executive is engaged to serve as Co-Chairman at an annual salary of \$600,000.
 Executive's annual base salary shall be reviewed by the Board of Directors ("Board") or Compensation Committee ("Committee") on not less than an annual basis, and in the sole discretion of the Board or Committee, whatever the case may be, such annual base salary may be increased, but not decreased unless mutually agreed to in writing by both Company and the Executive.
-Executive's annual base salary shall be paid in equal installments in accordance with Company's standard policy regarding payment of compensation to executives, but no less frequently than monthly. - 2.5 Employee Benefits.
-Executive is eligible and shall continue to participate in accordance with the usual rules of participation in all Company and officer benefits accorded and accruing to an Executive of his rank.
+Executive's annual base salary shall be paid in equal installments in accordance with Company's standard policy regarding payment of compensation to executives, but no less frequently than monthly.

+accruing to an Executive of his rank.
 These include, but may not be limited to:

-- Medical, dental, life, long and short-term disability insurance, commencing 31 days after the inception of employment; coverage under the Company's director and officer liability insurance policies; - The executive company car program or allowance, commencing January 1, 2002; - The executive bonus plan on a basis equivalent to all other persons of his corporate rank and title; and - e.
+- a.
+Medical, dental, life, long and short-term disability insurance, commencing 31 days after the inception of employment; coverage under the Company's director and officer liability insurance policies; - The executive company car program or allowance, commencing January 1, 2002; - c.
+The executive bonus plan on a basis equivalent to all other persons of his corporate rank and title; and - e.
 The Company's 401-K Plan.